apache/arrow-cookbook/java/source/io.rst

             ) {
                 writer.start();
                 for (int i = 0; i < 10; i++) {
-                    // Generate data or modify the root or use a VectorLoader to get fresh data from somewhere else writer.writeBatch();
+                    // All the data that is  going to write comes from the root and as we were not changing root data we are writing the same data 10x times writer.writeBatch();
                 }
                 writer.end();
                 System.out.println("Record batches written: " + writer.getRecordBlocks().size());
-            } catch (FileNotFoundException e) {
-                e.printStackTrace();
             } catch (IOException e) {
                 e.printStackTrace();
             }